eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/07-configure-assets-for-my-react-app-in-an-nx-workspace.md

 Similar to the stylesheet, you can add more folders to be used as assets by opening your `workspace.json` and inside the `build` you can see an `assets` array.
 Add the path of the folder that you want to include and Nx will start serving the contents from that folder.

-You can also copying assets by using the extended way of copying assets.
+You can also copy assets by using the extended way of copying assets.

 ```json
 {